gjellerup1857/abbv/host/adblockplus/README.md

 can be loaded under _chrome://extensions/_ in Chromium-based browsers, and under _about:debugging_ in Firefox.

+**`build:beta`:** Creates the following extension build file in _dist/release/_ that can be published to extension stores:

+- adblockplus-chromedevelopment-\*.zip

 **`build:local`:** Creates [local test environment](#testing).

-**`build:release`:** Creates the following extension build files in _dist/release/_ that can be published to the various extension stores:
+**`build:release`:** Creates the following extension build files in _dist/release/_ that can be published to extension stores:

-- adblockpluschrome-\*.zip
+- adblockplus-chrome-\*.zip
-- adblockplusfirefox-\*.xpi
+- adblockplus-firefox-\*.xpi

 **`build:source`:** Creates the following source archive file in _dist/release/_ that can be provided to extension stores for review purposes: